hwb15/hwb15/README.md

 I'm currently studying in my final year at the **University of Brighton** 📝.
 I have built <a href="https://www.hwbuk.me/projects/fizzit">mock e-commerce websites</a>, <a href="https://www.hwbuk.me/projects/uradio-android">radio applications for Android</a> and currently focusing on the projects listed below under **Projects I'm currently working on**.

 <h3> 🔧 Projects I'm currently working on</h3>

 - <h4>uRadio</h4>

-<p> Refactor of an older radio application I built specifically for Android - rebuilt for cross-platform with a different focus and features</p>
+  <p> Refactor of an older radio application I built specifically for Android - rebuilt for cross-platform with a different focus and features.
+To be released soon, currently in 'stealth' development.</p>

 - <h4><a href="https://fplview.com">FPL View</a></h4>